jjdiazo1/GrayWolfsMovement/README.md

 The challenge template has four main parts:

-1. [DISClib](./DISClib) Root folder with the official course library.
-For more on its implementation, visit the [DISClib Repository][disclib-url].
+1. [DISClib](https://github.com/ISIS1225DEVS/ISIS1225-Lib) Root folder with the official course library.
+For more on its implementation, visit the [DISClib Repository](https://github.com/ISIS1225DEVS/ISIS1225-Lib).
 2. [App](./App) Folder with the model-view-controller (MVC) Python scripts.
 In here, the students implement their code to complete the challenge.
 3. [Data](./Data) Folder with CSV data files to load into the application.
 Students must add the course-provided data files to complete the challenge.
 4. [Docs](./Docs) Folder with reports, data tables, and other documentation.
 Students add their project report, data tables, and other documentation to complement their code implementation.